 BC Festival of the Arts Legacy Fund Grants

-Our 2021 BC Festival of the Arts Legacy Fund Grants are now closed.
-Please check back in February 2022 for our next intake.
+The 2023 BC Festival of the Arts Legacy Fund Grants is now closed.
+Check back in Winter 2024 for spring opening dates

 As a way to ensure this Arts Legacy funding benefits all artists, the granting focus changes each year, rotating among the following disciplines: